September 29, 2023

 September 25–30, 2023, marks Truth and Reconciliation Week in Canada.
 While we know September 30 as the National Day for Truth and Reconciliation and Orange Shirt Day, truth and reconciliation must be a year-round commitment.

-It is important that everyone in our community has safe, accessible health care, whenever they need it.
-Yet, there are still inequalities in our health care system.
+It is important that everyone in our community has safe, accessible healthcare, whenever they need it.
+Yet, there are still inequalities in our healthcare system.

 We know we need to do better.
-Prioritizing equity means that we work to build a health care system that meets the unique needs of specific populations.
+Prioritizing equity means that we work to build a healthcare system that meets the unique needs of specific populations.
 It means recognizing the wisdom of Indigenous wellness practices and Indigenous expertise in their own lives.

 Indigenous Health is a key priority area for Calgary Health Foundation.
 We have a lot to learn about how we can best support Indigenous-led health initiatives, and it is important that there are strong Indigenous voices at the table to guide us forward.